o3de/o3de.org/content/docs/atom-guide/setup/installing-atom.md

 5. In the O3DE solution, you can build the *Atom Sample Viewer* or the *Editor* application.

-    1. To build *Atom Sample Viewer*, right-click on the BaseViewerStandalone project and select "Build".
+    1. To build *Atom Sample Viewer*, right-click on the AtomSampleViewerStandalone project and select "Build".
 Set this project as your startup project and run it.

         Note: Make sure that the `sys_game_folder` variable is set exactly as follows: `sys_game_folder=BaseViewer`.
 This variable can be found in the file */dev/bootstrap.cfg*.